FormidableLabs/react-native-ama/website/guidelines/timed-actions.md

 <AMASection />

-Timed actions refer to tasks or functions within an app that are set to occur after a specific duration or at particular intervals.
+A timed action is any task in your app that must be completed within a set time limit — a session timeout, a countdown to confirm a purchase, or an auto-dismissing alert.
+Users with motor impairments, cognitive differences, or those using assistive technologies often need more time to read, navigate, and respond than the default allows.

-When implementing timed actions, it's essential to take into account the following considerations to ensure accessibility and a positive user experience:
+WCAG requires that time limits be adjustable or removable unless they meet one of the following exceptions:

 - **Turn off**: The user is allowed to turn off the limit before encountering it.
 - **Adjust**: The user is allowed to adjust the time limit before encountering it over a wide range that is at least ten times the length of the default setting.